Okerew/osxiec/README.md

 - **Not a Docker Replacement**:
   While OSXIEC offers similar functionality to Docker, it lacks some advanced features of Docker.
 It is more supposed to be a quicker testing tool than docker on macOS, it is not designed to replace it, just to test basic ideas and software.
 - **macOS Only**:
   OSXIEC uses native macOS features and is not compatible with other operating systems.
 - **Isolation Limitations**:
   Due to macOS limitations, complete isolation like in Linux is not possible.
-The contained directory will have some access to the outside environment, hence no config file is needed.
+The contained directory will have some access to the outside environment, you can have a start config file if needed.
 - **Supported Features**:
   Despite its limitations, OSXIEC provides isolation using namespaces, setuid, image layers, basic user process control, memory and CPU control, and special permissions using user IDs and group IDs, unpacking the image into a disk image(APFS), vlans.

-- **Layer Configuration**:
-  Ensure a layers folder exists with specified layers as shown in the example folder.
-- **Support**: Remember that not everything will work for example node won't work because it is making sys calls which spawn things outside the container.
+- **Support**: Remember that not everything will work fully for example node won't work fully because it is making sys calls which spawn things outside the container, in this example local things that do not rely on the repl server will work.
 - **Temps**: If you need a lot of storage for the moment, and you used a container use the clean command.
 - **Why is chroot not used?**
   Chroot requires for SIP to be disabled, which causes many security risks, chroot can be easily exited by any process, using the normal macOS restrictions is way more secure, and reliable it causes many permission issues, apple does not really like it and will probably make it harder to use it later on in the future.